amyhua/amyhua.github.io-old/_posts/2014-07-08-a-calculator-with-tabs.markdown

 <a target="_tab" href="http://calculatorific.herokuapp.com"><img src="/assets/images/calculatorific.png"></a>

 It got me thinking -- what if we could reinvent the modern calculator UI?
 Calculators are long due a face lift.
 Who uses those M+, MR, M- keys, anyway?
 Or know what they mean?

+What if we united the simplicity of a calculator with the extensive capabilities of a spreadsheet?